Getting to Know: Haas' Ayao Komatsu

 It was also an opportunity too good to pass up for Komatsu, who ended his 10-year tenure at the Enstone team to join Grosjean at the American Marque, as Chief Race Engineer.
 No longer solely a race engineer, Komatsu was integral to the team’s early credibility in the sport, managing all trackside engineering activities on-site, and a vehicle performance group, vehicle science group, and electrical engineering at the team’s UK facilities.
 During the team’s first eight seasons, he’s engineered Haas to an unforgettable points-finishing debut in Melbourne, a best-ever finish of fourth and fifth, and navigated a frantic Qualifying session where a rained-drenched session in Brazil, 2022, saw Kevin Magnussen and MoneyGram Haas F1 Team secure their maiden pole position.

-Komatsu will now oversee all competition elements of the business as Team Principal.
-Responsibilities include the team’s overall strategy, and ultimately on-track performance, with a brief to maximize the team’s potential through employee empowerment and structural process and efficiency.
+On January 10, 2024, Komatsu was appointed Team Principal, replacing Guenther Steiner.
+His responsibilities include the team’s overall strategy, and ultimately on-track performance, with a brief to maximize the team’s potential through employee empowerment and structural process and efficiency.

 Copyright © 2024 Haas F1 Team.
 All Rights Reserved.